 Preston was now dragging his bag behind him.
 ‘We need to get there soon Patrick, my sandwiches are getting warm, and we want to get a nice long list.’

 Patrick nodded.
-‘We’re almost there, if we climb up on the fence behind the tree, we can sit on the top and no one will see us.’
+‘We’re almost there, if we climb up the fence behind the tree, we can sit on the top and no one will see us.’
 There was a load whooshing noise.
 ‘10.15, Glasgow to London.’

 Abigail, paused, one paw in the air.
 Glasgow to London?
 What on earth did that mean?
 Was that where they were going?
 Where was Glasgow and London and what was that noise?
 Ahead of her both polar bears were already climbing a tall tree by a brown fence.
 Creeping through the long grass she looked around.
 There was a small bush nearby, covered in yellow flowers, if she climbed up inside it, she might be able to see what they were doing.
-It was quite thick but she was a very determined bear and pushing the branches apart she began to climb.
+It was quite thick but she was a very determined bear and pushing the branches aside she began to climb.

 Patrick and Polar were sitting on top of a wide wooden fence.
 Spread out between them was a neat blue cloth and some sandwiches.
 Abigails nose twitched.
 She was very hungry.
 Breakfast had been ages ago.
-Patrick had a sandwich in one paw and a pencil in the other.
+Patrick had a sardine sandwich in one paw and a pencil in the other.
 There was a noise in the distance.
 ‘Hold on, Manchester coming.’
 Both polars dug their claws into the fence and Preston held down the blue cloth.
 The noise got louder.
 Suddenly a huge red train swept around the corner, rushing towards them.
 There was a loud roar and Abigail put her paws over her ears.
 The branch she was on wobbled and she grabbed wildly at the fence.
 All of her fur blew back hard from her face as the train shot past below them and she closed her eyes, ‘Did you get that Patrick?’ asked Preston excitedly, ‘write it down quickly there will be another one along soon.’

 ‘What are you doing!’
 Abigail shouted, clinging to the fence, her back paws still in the bush.
 ‘Write what down and what was that?
 Was that a train?
 It makes a really loud noise!’